ptrgags/tower-tilings/logbook.md

 * Color each tower a different color! or otherwise adjust material properties
 * Design more tilings!
 * Clean up the extrusion code so it doesn't create extraneous faces

+## 2022-06-09 WIP on GLB Output

+The next step is creating GLB output.
+This is a bit involved given all the levels of indirection, but so far I think the architecture is starting to fall in place.

+I add a primitive, which in turn adds accessors for each attribute/indices, which in turn add buffer views.
+The geometry data is reformatted as `Vec<u8>` and moved into one big buffer, but the indices are saved in structs for generating the JSON.

+I still have a couple portions of this code to go: triangulating the mesh to produce the positions/normals/indices, and writing the GLB file.
+And of course the inevitable debugging of the GLB output, binary formats are difficult to get right on the first try

+Next Steps:

+* Finish GLB output as described above
+* I designed some tilings on paper, try them out
+* Clean up extrusion code